tromp/ChessPositionRanking/README.md

 Under milestone "10k", I have filed a separate issue for each of the 919 potentially legal positions in the 10k sample.

 Mario Richter kindly contributed the output of his legality checking program "rawbats", which found 130 of the 919 positions to be illegal.
-Of the remainder, 538 are proven legal with a proof game constructed for each, and 381 determined to be illegal with an illegality proof sketch.
+Altogether, 538 are proven legal with a proof game constructed for each, and 381 determined to be illegal with an illegality proof sketch.
 The 538 legal positions have an average multiplicity of 564/538 ~1.0483, slightly larger than the 1.0355 average of all 10000.